JaKuba23/JaKuba23/README.md

 Actively seeking guidance and support to enhance learning and personal development.

 Additionally, I’m working on creating game servers, primarily for Minecraft, and exploring opportunities with Roblox.
-Feel free to join the community and collaborate on projects through my Discord server: [Discord invite link](https://discord.com/invite/metmc).
+Feel free to join the community and collaborate on projects through my Discord server: <a href="https://discord.com/invite/metmc" target="_blank" rel="noopener noreferrer">Discord invite link</a>.

 By the way, what kind of music do you enjoy, or have you seen any good movies lately?